anthony-walker/euler1D/README.md

 The main files used in this implementation of euler1D is
 #### euler1D.py
 Executing this file as is will execute the sample problem setup with the sample domain setup found in the euler1D.txt file.
+This solution has been validated
+with the analytical solution.

 ## Supporting files and modules
 nodeFileGenerator.py - this file can be used to create a new domain text file.